azhukovva/ipk-chat-client/README.md

 ### Error Handling
 The client program has handlers to validate internal network errors and input data, provided by a user.
 If error occurs, the program will throw error message to *STDERR*, cleaning data up.
-Error message has format `[ERROR]:<err-message>`.
+Error message has format `[ERR]:<err-message>`.

 The program works like a [telnet](https://cs.wikipedia.org/wiki/Telnet).
-In udp mode, for the cases when port or ip is unreachable, there is `5s` delay until timeout.
+In udp mode, for the cases when port or ip is unreachable, there is `250ms` delay until timeout.

 ### Debugging
 You can enable DEBUG mode, by uncommenting this line in `debug.h`